TrueBlocks/trueblocks-core/src/apps/chifra/internal/daemon/README.md

 ```[plaintext]
 Purpose:
-  Initalize and control long-running processes such as the API, scrapers, and monitors.
+  Initalize and control long-running processes such as the API and the scrapers.

 Usage:
   chifra daemon [flags]